 Integrated Pest Management

+In compliance with applicable Kentucky Administrative Regulation (302 KAR Chapter 29), the District shall implement a program of Integrated Pest Management (IPM) with the primary goal of controlling pests, general pests, and wood-destroying organisms with judicious use of pesticides.

 The IPM program shall include, but not be limited to, the following components:

 Persons who apply pesticides in any District school building shall be certified in keeping with applicable statutes and regulations.